pravinyo/website/_drafts/2023-09-26-workflow-using-iwf-framework.md

   alt: from https://cadenceworkflow.io/
 ---

-# Using iWF DSL framework to write workflow on the top of Candence/Temporal platform
+# Using iWF DSL framework to write workflow on the top of Temporal platform

 In this article, We are going to discuss about Workflow and design simple use case using iWF framework (with Temporal Server).

 ## Part 1: Basics Concepts
-Before directly jumping to code, Lets see some concepts about workflow and Cadence/Temporal Server.
+Before directly jumping to code, Lets see some concepts about workflow and Temporal Server.

 ### Runtime platform
 Provide the ecosystem to run your applications and takes care of `durability, availability, and scalability` of the application.
-Both Cadence and Temporal share same behaviour as Temporal is forked from Cadence. **Worker Processes are hosted by you and execute your code.** The communication within Cluster uses `gRPC`.
+Both Cadence(from Uber) and Temporal share same behaviour as Temporal is forked from Cadence. **Worker Processes are hosted by you and execute your code.** The communication within Cluster uses `gRPC`.
 Cadence/Temporal service is responsible for keeping workflow state and associated durable timers.
 It maintains internal queues (called task lists) which are used to dispatch tasks to external workers.
 Workflow execution is resumable, recoverable, and reactive.
 - [Cadence Doc](https://cadenceworkflow.io/docs/get-started/)
 - [Temporal Doc](https://docs.temporal.io/temporal)
 - [iWF Project](https://github.com/indeedeng/iwf/wiki/Basic-concepts-overview)